 The Campaign for Better Transport is a politically independent, voluntary incorporated society which is committed to better transport alternatives for Auckland and New Zealand.
 It is run by a committee that meets on a monthly basis.

-Jodi Johnson, Treasurer
+Jodi Johnson, Convenor and Treasurer

 Jodi has lived in Auckland all his life, and has recently graduated with a Bachelor of Commerce and Bachelor of Property majoring in Accounting and Commercial Law from the University of Auckland.
 He joined the Campaign for Better Transport in 2008, and is an eager contributor to the Campaign for Better Transport Forum.